-What should happen when an area of designated conservation lands is actually moved to regulated protection through collaborative efforts with the regional, provincial or federal government?
-In this circumstance, new designated conservation lands need not be identified to replace the ones that have been granted regulated protection, although the objectives associated with achieving the total area of the conservation areas network, as identified in Indicator 6.5.7, would remain in place The success of moving designated conservation lands to regulated status should be noted by the assessors or auditors along with the gap that it addressed so that in future gap analyses, assessments and audits, The Organization will not need to 'replace' the formally protected designated conservation lands with a new ones.
+When an area of designated conservation lands is moved to regulated protected status through collaborative efforts with the regional, provincial or federal government, new designated conservation lands need not be identified to replace the ones that have been granted regulated status, although the objectives associated with achieving the total area of the conservation areas network, as identified in Indicator 6.5.7, would remain in place.
+The success of moving designated conservation lands to regulated status should be noted by the auditors along with the gap that it addressed so that in future gap analyses, assessments and audits, The Organization will not need to 'replace' the formally protected designated conservation lands with new ones.

-6.5.11 The completed gap analysis is reviewed at least every five years, and updated if necessary, based on availability of new information or advances in gap analysis methodology.
-Updates to areas identified as designated conservation lands occur as required based on updates to the gap analysis.
+6.5.12 The completed gap analysis is reviewed at least every five years, and updated if necessary, based on availability of new information or advances in gap analysis methodology.

 If substantial changes to the gap analysis occur as a result of the update, a peer review is undertaken.
-(Add)

 This Indicator requires that the gap analysis be reviewed at least every five years.
 This does not necessarily mean that the gap analysis will need to be redone at that interval.
-The analysis will only need to be redone or updated if relevant new information or an improved methodology becomes available.
-New information that may necessitate updating the gap analysis could include the creation of new protected areas that address some of the previously-identified gaps, or an improved landscape classification system that provides an improved basis for identifying gaps.
+As the Indicator requires, the analysis will only need to be redone or updated if relevant new information or an improved methodology becomes available.

+For example, new information that may necessitate updating the gap analysis could include the creation of new protected areas that address some of the previously-identified gaps, or an improved landscape classification system that provides an improved basis for identifying gaps.
 The bar for deciding whether there is a sufficient basis for proceeding with an update should be neither too high nor too low.
-The update only needs to take place if it is likely that the new analysis will identify meaningfully different gaps from those identified in the previous analysis.
+The expectation is that updates only are considered if it is likely that the new analysis will identify meaningfully different gaps from those identified in the previous analysis.